 5. Apply to multiple fellowship programs to increase your chance of success.

 Grant proposals are typically written by your advisor to organizations like NSF, DOE, DOD, NIH and USDA before you arrive at graduate school.
 You will then be paid and use research supplies purchased via one of these grants.
 During your later years of graduate school, some advisors may ask you to contribute in the grant writing process.
-This is an invaluable experience that every student should consider whether or not they seek an academic or an industrial careers.
+This is an invaluable experience that every student should consider whether or not they seek an academic or an industrial career.
 To help your advisor search for various funding opportunities, seek Grants.gov for a current list of available funds.

 State College has a variety of entertainment options.
 The Central Pennsylvania Convention and Visitors Bureau provides a list of activities and places to explore.
 We highlight some of those activities and places below.